Written by: Tammy McClellan, PharmD, Riverside Healthcare

-- Laboratory values to review: increased potassium, uric acid, phosphorous, LDH, and decreased calcium
+- Laboratory values: increased potassium, uric acid, phosphorous, LDH, and decreased calcium, renal disfunction

-- Clinical abnormalities to note: renal disease/failure, arrhythmias, seizures, muscle cramps and weakness
+- Clinical abnormalities: arrhythmias, seizures, muscle cramps and weakness

 - Note to provide rigorous hydration

-- Cytomegalovirus (CMV) by Polymerase Chain Reaction (PCR): Consider use of ganciclovir (note: patients at higher risk are those receiving idelalisib, alemtuzumab, fludarabine-based chemotherapy and some small-molecule inhibitors)
+- patients at higher risk are those receiving idelalisib, alemtuzumab, fludarabine-based chemotherapy and some small-molecule inhibitors

 - Herpes virus: Consider providing acyclovir or equivalent